 Overview of Services

-Collectively the School Psychology Services Clinic provides a wide range of psychological services to meet the needs of children and their families.
+Collectively the School Psychology Services Center provides a wide range of psychological services to meet the needs of children and their families across three clinics: 1) School Psychology Assessment Clinic, 2) Autism and Develomental Disabilities Clinic, and 3) Summer Academic and Behavior Clinic.
 Services include, but are not limited to, cognitive and achievement assessment, social/emotional assessment, behavioral assessment, Applied Behavioral Analysis therapy, academic interventions, etc. Additionally, these services are provided to children and adolescents who are developmentally between birth and 22 years of age, which includes children with and without developmental disabilities.
 Services are primarily provided by graduate level School Psychology students who are under the direct supervision of School Psychology faculty.
-Clients are accepted on a referral bases, either directly from caregivers or schools.
+Clients are accepted on a referral basis, either directly from caregivers or schools.

 Drs.
 Dan Gadke, Carlen Henington, Tawny McCleon, and Kasee Stratton are the supervising faculty in the School Psychology Services Center.
 MSU School Psychology graduate students provide services under the supervision of the faculty.